NaPiZip/Qt-Applications-for-Windows-10/Bluetooth_sniffer_tool/README.md

     </a>
 </div>
 ## Objectives
-This is an example of a simple Qt application for Windows 10 which is capable of monitoring nearby Bluetooth devices.
-The application is also able to monitor nearby traffic and log the content to a file.
+This is an example of a simple Qt application for Windows 10 which is capable of monitoring nearby Bluetooth devices as well as logging the traffic.

-I am creating this application in order to practice the following things:<br>
+I am creating this application in order to practice the following topics:<br>
-- Application development with Qt 5.10+
+- Graphical user interfaces (GUI) design with Qt 5.10+
-- C++ development with focus on object oriented programming
+- C++ development with focus on object oriented programming (OOP)
 - Multithreaded applications
-- Bluetooth communication
+- Bluetooth protocol and communication

 ## Introduction
+This section covers basic content about the Bluetooth protocol as well as all needed information in order to develop the GUI.

+## Architecture